Compressing Neural Networks Using Tensor Networks with Exponentially Fewer Variational Parameters: Results and Discussions

-The approximation holds since in general we have $ \#(\text{ADTN}) \ll \#(\boldsymbol{T}^{\text{res}}) \ll \#(\text{NN})$.
-Therefore, $\rho_{\text{tot}}$ can be significantly improved by simply compressing more NN layers to ADTN's.
 Our results suggest that for $\rho \lesssim 0.3$, shallow ADTN (say with $M=1$ tensor layer) is sufficient for compressing the chosen parts of the NN.
 The training accuracy $\tilde{\eta}$ is almost $100\%$, meaning the representational ability of the shallow ADTN is sufficient.
 As $\rho$ decreases by compressing more NN layers, $\tilde{\eta}$ also decreases.
 Deeper ADTN with better representational ability is required.
 As shown in the last row, the testing accuracy is improved from $72.13\%$ to $78.95\%$ by increasing $M$ from $3$ to $9$ when compressing 12 layers in VGG-16.
 The total compression ratio is lowered to $\rho_{\text{tot}} \simeq 0.008$.

+Table~\ref{tabel-compare} compare the performances of ADTN with various schemes, including Tucker decomposition, CPD, MUSCO, and MTD.
+We take the data reported in Refs.~[\cite{gusak_automated_2019}] and [\cite{liang_automatic_2021}] for comparison.
+Three typical results of ADTN are given in the lower half of Table~\ref{tabel-compare}.
+The mark ($N$-$M$) of ADTN indicates using $N$ ADTN's, each containing $M$ TN layers, for compression. $\mathcal{M}_{\text{NN}}$ is the number of compressed NN layers, with totally 16 layers in VGG-16.
+ADTN demonstrates remark compression performances.
+With ($6$-$3$), our ADTN scheme compressing 8 NN layers achieves the highest testing accuracy $\eta = 91.90\%$, with the total compressions ratio $\rho_{tot} = 1/17.65$.
+This clearly surpasses Tucker decomposition and CPD.
+Additionally, with ($6$-$3$) for compressing 11 NN layers, much better total compression ratio $\rho_{\text{tot}} = 1/73.47$ is achieved, which far surpasses the total compression ratios obtained by the existing methods.

+We also compare ADTN with the compression scheme based on MPO~\cite{CDNNBMPO20}, another typical shallow TN.
+MPO has a similar structure to MPS (TT form), and is used to represent quantum operators instead of states.
+Fig.~\ref{fig-mpo} shows the testing accuracy $\eta$ on CIFAR-10 after compressing the last convolutional layers in VGG-16 versus the inverse compression ratio $1/\rho$.
+The number of parameters of MPO is adjusted by varying its virtual bond dimensions.
+The number of TN layers in the ADTN ranges from $M=1$ to $5$.
+Both methods exceeds the baseline accuracy (horizontal dash line), while ADTN generally achieves higher inverse compression ratio.
+This is in accordance with previous results in the relevant fields, which will be discussed in Sec.~4.4.